NVISOsecurity/ee-outliers/documentation/GETTING_STARTED.md

 docker-compose down
 ```

-## Build & run ee-outliers with Docker
+### Step 4 bis: Build & run ee-outliers with Docker

 For convenience, we recommend using Docker Compose but the user can also use Docker and specify the ee-outliers
 parameters straight from the command line.

-To achieve that, after following [Step 1](#step-1:-configuring-ee-outliers) and
+To use Docker, after following [Step 1](#step-1-configuring-ee-outliers) and
-[Step 2](#step-2:-define-the-outlier-detection-use-cases), you can enter the following commands:
+[Step 2](#step-2-define-the-outlier-detection-use-cases), you can enter the following commands:

 ```BASH
 # Build the image